tanerochris/ping-react/_site/index.md

 ```markdown
     yarn add react-facebook-login axios
 ```
-To authenticate with facebook you need to go to [developers.facebook.com]() and create an application to have an app id.
+To authenticate with Facebook you need to go to [developers.facebook.com]() and create an application to have an app id.
 Copy your app Id and make it the value of the appId attribute of the FacebookLogin component above.
 Here is an online that [tutorial](https://webkul.com/blog/how-to-generate-facebook-app-id/) that shows how you can generate an appId for your app.
 When you are done setting up your app and updating the appId  property of the FacebookLogin button, reload the Signup page.
 You should have the result below.

 <img src="./images/signup.PNG" style="display: block; margin: auto;" />